bosoy83/f3site/README EN.txt

 Updates and help
 ================

-Official F3Site website: compmaster.prv.pl (vortal COMPMaster).
-You can get support at forum.
+Visit compmaster.prv.pl to get help and find updates.
 WARNING!
 Websites with illegal or sexual contents will NOT get support.

-Current development version of F3Site with SVN repository, issue system and Wiki you can find at Google Code service: f3site.googlecode.com
+Current development version of F3Site with SVN repository, issue system and Wiki at Google Code service: f3site.googlecode.com

 Extensions & skins